ben-sanati/ben-sanati/README.md

-# Hi there 👋 <br /> I'm Ben, an MEng EE w/ AI student. <br /> Welcome to my GitHub!
+# 🌉 Hi there 🌉 <br /> I'm Ben, an MEng EE w/ AI student. 🧠 <br /> Welcome to my GitHub! 🌐

 ## I'm interested in ML, Data Science and Physics!!
 - 🔭 I’m currently working on a Dynamic DNN which incorporates an adaptive architecture during training and inference
 - 📜 I’m currently learning about Dynamic Neural Networks
 - 🚀 I’m looking to collaborate on fun ML projects
-- 🏆 My biggest project yet: [3rd Year Individual Project](https://github.com/ben-sanati/P3-IP-Class-Granular-Classifications)
+- 🏆 My biggest project yet: [3rd Year Individual Project](https://github.com/ben-sanati/P3-IP-Class-Granular-Classifications) - Private for now
 - 📫 How to reach me: bensanatiwork@gmail.com

 ---